Below we will outline the types of interviews you may encounter in your application process, and give you tips on how to prepare for them.

 For more information about common interview questions and how to approach them, read our free guide to interviews.

 Start by reviewing your application form and refreshing your memory on what you said about yourself.
-Expand examples from your form, or think of more examples from your experience answer similar questions in interview.
+Expand examples from your form, or think of more examples from your experience to answer similar questions in interview.
 Review Deloitte’s competencies, and prepare examples where you have demonstrated those competencies.
-And think about answers to some of the more obvious interview questions (see above).
+Think about answers to some of the more obvious interview questions.

 Next read up about Deloitte from the website and also any news or trade press articles you can find about the company.
 Think commercially when preparing, and about the implications on what you are reading for Deloitte.